 - The General Enrollment Period lasts from January 1 through March 31.

-- You’ll sign up using the same process as a first time Medicare enrollee, but you may have to pay higher premiums for delaying coverage.
-Part B coverage will take effect July 1.
+- You’ll sign up using the same process as a first-time Medicare enrollee, but you may have to pay higher premiums for delaying coverage.
+Part B coverage will take effect on July 1.